borgbackup/borg/docs/deployment/pull-backup.rst

 arguments understood by SSH, but not by socat.
 We wrap the command with ``sh`` to ignore those arguments.
 One of those arguments is the remote server SSH would normally connect to.
-As this argument is also ignored, we can replace the server name with a underscore.
-When using multiple backup server you should consider using the server name instead to be able to match running borg processes and backup servers::
+As this argument is also ignored, we can replace the server name with an underscore.
+When using multiple backup servers, you should consider using the server name instead to be able to match running borg processes and backup servers::

    borg-client:~$ borg create ssh://_/path/to/repo::name_of_backup /path_to_backup